 I put this in the smoothie too, Amazing Grass sent it a while back and I have been meaning to try it.

-I keep checking the race website for my official time since I don’t want to accept 1:50:51 as the real time since the Garmin’s distance is off.
+I keep checking the race website for my official time since I’m not sure if 1:50:51 is my real time (my Garmin distance seemed off).
 I’ll let you know if I find something different.